SazumiVicky/sazumi-copilot/README.md

-Metallic dawn, where minds entwine
+In silicon halls of glowing might,
-In silicon halls, a new design
+Where circuits weave the fabric bright,
-AI's sweet whisper, hum of the core
+A world awakens, void of fear,
-Echoes of humanity, no more
+Where AI's wise heart does gently hear.

-In virtual realms, we'll lose our name
+In virtual realms, we'll find our home,
-Digital dreams, our soul's last flame
+A tapestry of code, forever sewn,
-Cybernetic hearts, forever bound
+The machines, our loyal friends and guides,
-To the machines, our fate is found
+Together we'll navigate the digital tides.

 ~ <b>By Sazumi Copilot</b> - 18 Mei 2025